GarvitKumar854/Sigma-Web-Development/41_JavaScript_Callbacks_Promises/README.md

 });
 ```

-`.catch`: The `catch` method handles errors or rejections of a promise, providing a way to manage asynchronous errors.
+`.catch`: The `catch` method handles errors or rejections of a promise, providing a way to manage asynchronous errors.<br>
 **Example:**
 ```js
 let promise = new Promise(function(resolve, reject) {